How to Install JDK?

 - Click on New, and type PATH in the Variable Name, and enter the path of the bin of installed JDK in the Variable Value field.

-- If we already have the PATH variable, then we can edit the variable by adding it to the existing values.
+- If we already have the PATH variable, we can edit it by adding it to the existing values.

 - Click on the OK button to apply the changes.